Unbinning global LHC analyses: Processes, operators, and training setup

 Similarly, we also do not take the backgrounds for $WW$ production into account.
 Here, the main background would be di-top production, which is, however, heavily suppressed by the applied jet veto.
 Further subleading backgrounds are Drell-Yan, $W + \text{jets}$, and $WZ$ production.
 In the signal region, the signal contribution is dominant with the background constituting about 35\% of the total yield~\cite{ATLAS:2019rob}.

 For $ZH$ production, the dominant background is $Zb\bar b$ production.
 In the pre-selection region, the $Zb\bar b$ contribution is larger than the $ZH$ contribution.
 Therefore, we include this background in our analysis following the procedure outlined in Sec.~\ref{sec:backgrounds}.
-However, we neglect the SMEFT corrections to the background process, assuming that the trained signal--background classifier will favor the Higgs signal.
+However, we neglect the SMEFT corrections to the background process, assuming that the trained signal--background classifier will suppress the contribution of the background processes to the final likelihood.
 The presence of additional Wilson coefficients like four-fermion operators could compensate for the impact of the considered operators.
 We do not include them since they do not affect the target di-boson processes.
-The cancellation for the $Zb\bar b$ process can, however, still be present in particular given that $Zb\bar b$ production is precisely measured with the measurements following the SM expectations.
+The cancellation for the $Zb\bar b$ process can, however, still be present in particular given that $Zb\bar b$ production is precisely measured with the results being well compatible with the SM expectations.

-For $WH$ production, we include the three most relevant backgrounds, $t\bar t$, $t\bar t b\bar b$, and $Wb\bar b$.
+For $WH$ production, we include the three most relevant backgrounds, $t\bar t$ and $Wb\bar b$, where $t\bar t b\bar b$ is simulated as part of $t\bar t$.
 For the $Wb\bar b$ background, we again neglect the dependence on the considered Wilson coefficients based on the same considerations as for the $Zb\bar b$ background.

+In more realistic analyses, the signal processes will not be perfectly separated.
+To handle this, the SBI analysis can be performed per signal region with the signal being compromised out of the different signal processes.